-4.4.5 When the Skater is able to provide an additional Sample, the DCO shall repeat the procedures for Sample collection set out in Appendix 1 - Collection of Urine Samples.
+4.4.4 When the Skater is able to provide an additional Sample, the DCO shall repeat the procedures for Sample collection set out in Appendix 1 - Collection of Urine Samples.

-4.4.6 The DCO should continue to collect additional Samples until the requirement for Suitable Specific Gravity for Analysis is met, or until the DCO determines that there are exceptional circumstances which mean that for logistical reasons it is impossible to continue with the Sample Collection Session.
+4.4.5 The DCO shall continue to collect additional Samples until the requirement for Suitable Specific Gravity for Analysis is met, or until the DCO determines that there are exceptional circumstances which mean that for logistical reasons it is impossible to continue with the Sample Collection Session.
 Such exceptional circumstances shall be documented accordingly by the DCO.